 Recreational Opportunities and Community Engagement

-- Rock Pools: At low tide, explore the rocky basalt reef teeming with marine life, offering a fascinating look at the lagoon's ecosystem.
+- Rocky Reefs: At low tide, explore basalt platforms brimming with marine life, providing a closer look at the lagoon’s interconnected ecosystem.

 Frequently Asked Questions